fred-aghq/comfy-docker-2/README.md

 - I want to try this in docker to see if sageattention can be compiled at build time

 ### QoL/Misc.
-- bit more customisation over directories/custom directories
+- bit more customisation over directories/custom directories:
+- ✅ configurable models/ path bind mount
 - different "modes"
 - idk, open to suggestions - open an issue <3